MatthewPierson/1033-OTA-Downgrader/README.md

 -------------------------------------------
 -------------------------------------------

-The only things you need for this is as follows:
+The only things you need for this are as follows:

 The files from this repo